Are probiotics good for dogs? Dog probiotics, explained

 Powders

 • Powders are a popular option because they can include large numbers of microorganisms and can be sprinkled on or mixed in regular dog food.
-Some powdered probiotics are flavored to make them even more attractive.
+Some powdered probiotics are flavoured to make them even more attractive.

 • If your dog tends to be turned off by changes to their diet, another option might be better for them.

-Pills and Capsules
+Pills and capsules

 • Picky eaters or dogs who can’t tolerate a change to their diet tend to do well with capsules or pills.